-Hands on Project – Something that helped me greatly was to get away from my own mind.
-Writers live in their heads, usually it’s quite comfy…but not always.
+Something that helped me greatly was to get away from my own mind.
+Writers live in their heads, usually, it’s quite comfy…but not always.

 I took up art first, then jewellery making, then pottery.
 While I am crafting or sculpting, I find my mind goes silent and I get a relaxation that goes beyond anything.

-It allows the same focus for breath while giving you a nice soothing stress.
+It allows the same focus for breath while giving you a soothing stretch.
 It does help to de-stress and creative constipation is definitely stressful.

-Real Life – Take a step away from fantasy life and move back into real life.
-Visit friends and family, go out with them, take lunch, go bowling or ice skating or hiking or just go around to their house for a good gossip.
+Take a step away from fantasy life and move back into real life.
+Visit friends and family, go out with them, take lunch, go bowling or ice skating or hiking or just go around to their house for some good gossip.